 Editing is a critical phase of creating your video.
-Think of the editing process as similar to the writing process, and your video footage as the words you will use to tell your story.
+Think of the editing process as similar to the writing process, and your finished documentary as the words you will use to tell your story.
 In what order will you arrange the story?
 What pieces work well together?
 What piece should be left out?
 How will it end?
 You may also realize you are missing some pieces and need to shoot more video.
 Determine your strategy of transitioning between scenes and which segments need voice-over narration.

 Before you submit your video, ask your friends, family members, or teachers to watch your video and give you feedback about what worked well and what needs improvement.
 Make those final adjustments before you submit your video to the competition.